310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-It is because that rogue has always liked old-fashioned things, and Souma excites him for that reason.
+it is because that rogue has always liked old-fashioned things, and souma excites him for that reason.
 {% endbubble %}

 {% bubble Kaoru %}